snehasaran/SeleniumTest/README.txt

 Scenario to automate:
 1. Login using existing account
-2. Perform a search on home page from a pool of key words given below
+2. Perform a search on home page from a pool of key words given : tv, socks, dvd, toys, iPhone
 3. Identify an item from the result set that you can add to cart
 4. Add the item to cart
 5. Validate that item added is present in the cart and is the only item in the cart